-This beautiful traditional bathroom, for example, makes an excellent use of marble tile as its main decor focus, along with classic lines on the hardware and accessories.
-Notice how the accessories are silver and platinum: these are perfect if you're looking for a monochromatic style.
+A beautiful traditional bathroom, for example, makes an excellent use of marble tile as its main decor focus, along with classic lines on the hardware and accessories.
+Silver and platinum accessories are perfect, if you're looking for a monochromatic style.

 For a darker, more modern edge, consider using slate.
 Although it can come in colorful combinations, it also exists in more monochromatic dark grays.
-What you get with slate is a rougher yet modern look that suits more masculine tastes; this bathroom is a perfect example.
+What you get with slate is a rougher yet modern look that suits more masculine tastes.

 But gray doesn't have to be your main color.
 You can use it in small, subtle touches to enhance whatever other decor choices you're making in your bathroom.

 Gray is perfect for adding traditional class to a space.
-For example, this bathroom uses a pale grey cabinet and a darker slate gray tile for the shower, in an otherwise neutral/warm decor.
-The choice of accessories (keep an eye out for the hand towel and washcloth in the photo) also bring in some gray in the space.
+For example, use a pale grey cabinet and a darker slate gray tile for the shower, in an otherwise neutral/warm decor.
+The choice of accessories (keep an eye out for the hand towel and washcloth in the photo) also bring some gray into the space.

 Gray is a nice and subtle way to break up an otherwise clean white bathroom.
-For example, the gray tile band, flooring and paint on the upper part of the wall of this beautiful contemporary bathroom make all the difference between just another boring white space, and an elegant place to relax and take a long soaking bath.
+The gray tile band, flooring, and paint on the upper part of the wall of a beautiful contemporary bathroom make all the difference between just another boring white space and an elegant place to relax and take a long soaking bath.

-Here's another example of the same concept.
-White and gray work together here to make this master bath appealing yet edgy and modern.
+White and gray work together to make a master bath appealing yet edgy and modern.

 No matter the style you like, gray can be a great color asset to your bathroom.
 It's a classic, traditional shade that works well for more minimalist bathrooms, whether you like a more traditional look or something more edgy and contemporary.